praveenande84/Target-Interview/03 Theory/01 Client/05 React JS/ReactJS.md

 ##### Reconciliation
 * Virtual DOM
    - A virtual DOM is a JS object, which is the virtual representation of an HTML DOM.
-   - whenever new elements are added to the UI, a virtual DOM is created.
+   - whenever new elements are added to the UI, a new virtual DOM is created.
    - React compares new virtual DOM with current virtual DOM, and the  difference will be efficiently updated to HTML DOM.
 So, the virtual DOM helps to render the UI more performantly.
 * React only updates what's necessary.
 This process is known as __Reconciliation__.